 The stress of being in a relationship involving emotional blackmail can take a toll emotionally and physically on the victim.
 It compromises the victim’s sense of integrity and self-esteem.
 It causes victims to question their own sense of reality.
 It leads to negative and distorted thinking about themselves and their relationship.
 Victims of emotional blackmail often end up being isolated, experiencing extreme loneliness.
-It impacts an overall sense of well-being and contributes to anxiety and depression.

 Forward notes in the book that an important takeaway for the victim is that the behavior of an emotional blackmailer feels like it is about you but for the most part it is not.
 It often comes from deep insecurities inside of the blackmailer.
 Fear and anxiety can come out as rage and blame toward the victim.
 These tendencies often have to do with what has happened in the past rather than the reality of the current situation.